The Inward Investment and International Taxation Review: Ecuador

 iv Tax clearances and rulings

 It is possible to consult the SRI or other tax authorities on the interpretation and application of tax laws.
 The answers to such consultations are compulsory for both the tax authorities and the taxpayer, which constitutes a risk for the taxpayer.
 There are no cases of legal requirements to have such a tax ruling in advance with respect to acquiring local business or in other cases linked to income tax.

 Year in review

-The Organic Law for Productive Development, published on 21 August 2018, re-established the rate of 25 per cent for corporate income tax, but this rate was increased to 28 per cent for companies having stockholders, partners, participants, incorporators, beneficiaries or similar physical persons regarding whom the companies have not informed to the regulator authority and to the SRI or if within the channel of ownership there are residents linked with a tax haven.
+The Organic Law for Productive Development, published on 21 August 2018, re-established the rate of 25 per cent for corporate income tax, but this rate was increased to 28 per cent for companies with stockholders, partners, participants, incorporators, beneficiaries or similar physical persons regarding whom the companies have not informed to the regulator authority and to the SRI or, within the channel of ownership, there are residents linked to a tax haven.